-If you’re on the hunt for the best miso katsu in Nagoya, then Misokatsu Yabaton should be at the top of your list.
-Founded in Nagoya over 60 years ago, Misokatsu Yabaton has gained popularity and is loved by locals and tourists.
+If you’re on the hunt for the best miso katsu in Nagoya, then Misokatsu Yabaton, established in 1947, should be at the top of your list.
+Founded in Nagoya over 60 years ago, Misokatsu Yabaton has gained popularity with locals and tourists.
 Their mascot, a hard-to-miss pig wearing a kesho-mawashi, a ceremonial belt traditionally worn by sumo wrestlers, is also widely adored.

 Today, Misokatsu Yabaton has locations across Nagoya along with branches in Tokyo and Osaka.
 On my recent visit to Nagoya, I stopped by their shop located on the 9th floor of the Meitetsu Department Store next to Nagoya Station.